April 17, 2024 kscope

 • And dozens more!

-The types of events we have done at colleges include:
+The types of college event entertainment ideas we have previously worked on include:

 • ResLife and SUBOG carnivals